damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 At GitLab B.V. we are working on an infrastructure upgrade to give more CPU power and storage space to GitLab.com.
 (We are currently still running on a [single server](/2015/01/03/the-hardware-that-powers-100k-git-repos/).)
-As a part of this upgrade we wanted to move gitlab.com to a different data center.
+As a part of this upgrade we wanted to move gitlab.com from our own dedicated hardware servers to an AWS data center 400 kilometers away.
 In this blog post I will tell you how I did that and what challenges I had to overcome.
+An epic adventure of hand-rolled network tunnels, advanced DRBD features and streaming 9TB of data through SSH pipes!

 ## What did I have to move?